 - 1 tablespoon granulated sugar

-- About a dozen fresh medium-sized mint leaves, plus about 2 dozen tiny leaves for garnish
+- about 1 dozen medium-large mint leaves, plus about 2 dozen tiny mint leaves for garnish

 Add the water, sugar and medium-large mint leaves to a small saucepan, place it over medium heat and cook just long enough to dissolve the sugar, about 3 minutes.
 Let this mixture cool to room temperature and then remove the mint leaves and discard them.
 Add the lime juice and vodka (if using), and stir to blend.